Integrating quantum groups over surfaces: Barr-Beck reconstruction of module categories

 \begin{definition} We denote by $T\modu_\cC$ \emph{the category of $T$-modules\footnote{These are sometimes called $T$-algebras, instead of $T$-modules.} in $\cC$}: objects are pairs $(X, f)$ of an object $X\in\cC$, and a morphism $f:T(X)\to X$; morphisms from $(X,f)$ to $(Y,g)$ are those $h:X\to Y$ making the obvious diagram commute. \end{definition}

 We obtain a functor, $\widetilde{R}: \cD \to T-mod_\cC$, sending $A\in \cD$ to $R(A)\in \cC$, with its canonical $T$-action:

-\begin{theorem}[Beck's monadicity theorem] The functor $\widetilde{R}$ is an equivalence of categories if, and only if: \begin{itemize} \item $R$ is conservative/reflects isomorphism, i.e. $R(X)\cong R(Y) \Rightarrow X\cong Y$. \item $\cD$ has coequalizers of $R$-split parallel pairs (those parallel pairs of morphisms in $\cD$, which $R$ sends to pairs having a split coequalizer in $\cC$), and $R$ preserves those coequalizers. \end{itemize} \end{theorem}
+\begin{theorem}[Barr-Beck theorem; see~\cite{MacLane1998} p.
+147-150] The functor $\widetilde{R}$ is an equivalence if, and only if: \begin{itemize} \item $R$ is conservative/reflects isomorphisms, i.e. if $f:X\to Y$ in $\cD$, is such that $R(f)$ is an isomorphism, then $f$ is an isomorphism. \item $\cD$ has coequalizers of $R$-split parallel pairs (those parallel pairs of morphisms in $\cD$, which $R$ sends to pairs having a split coequalizer in $\cC$), and $R$ preserves those coequalizers. \end{itemize} \end{theorem}

-As an illustration, suppose we have an adjunction $(L,R): \cC \xrightleftharpoons[R]{L} \cD$ in $\Rex_\K$ or in $\Coc_\K$.
-Since $\cC$ and $\cD$ are closed under finite colimits, they admit all co-equalizers, which $R$, being right exact, must preserve.
-Note however that a co-continuous functor $L$ may have a right adjoint $R$ which is not itself co-continuous (equivalently, $L$ may fail to preserve compact objects).
+\begin{lemma} Suppose that $\cD$ is abelian.
+Then $R$ is conservative if, and only if, for any $X$ with $R(X)\cong 0$ we have $X\cong 0$.\end{lemma} \begin{proof} Suppose we have $f:X\to Y$ , and that $R(f)$ an isomorphism.
+Since $R$ is right exact (in fact cocontinuous) it preserves finite colimits, and since $R$ is a right adjoint, it preserves arbitrary limits; hence $R(\ker f)=\ker R(f)=0$ and $R(\coker f)=\coker R(f)=0$, hence $\ker f$ and $\coker f$ are zero, hence $f$ is an isomorphism. \end{proof}

-If we also assume $\cD$ to be abelian, then conservativity of $R$ is equivalent to the condition $R(X)\cong 0\implies X\cong 0$: suppose we have $f:X\to Y$ , and that $R(f)$ an isomorphism.
-Since $R$ is right exact (in fact cocontinuous) it preserves finite colimits, and since $R$ is a right adjoint, it preserves arbitrary limits; hence $R(\ker f)=\ker R(f)=0$ and $R(\coker f)=\coker R(f)=0$, hence $\ker f$ and $\coker f$ are zero,.
-However, without the abelian assumption, this only gives us that $f$ is monic and epic.
-Thus to check conservativity it will be extremely useful to know the categories involved are abelian, in particular balanced, so that monic and epic maps are isomorphisms.
-Thanks to Proposition~\ref{all abelian}, we will be able to maintain the abelian assumption in what follows.
+\begin{remark} We note that without the abelian assumption, this only gives us that $f$ is monic and epic.
+Thus to check conservativity of functors in what follows, it will be extremely useful to know the categories involved are abelian -- so that monic and epic maps are isomorphisms. \end{remark}